Achigas/MyLingual/README.md

 ## Inspiration
 UCLA week 15 and 16 Project and to help people practice their language!

-This project idea was created by Lauren Euge (leuge) and coded by Briana Damota, Rochelle Ruiz, and Alex Chigas.
+This project idea was created by Lauren Euge (leuge) and coded by Briana Damota, Rochelle Ruiz, Lauren Euge, and Alex Chigas.

 ## Future Developments
 * Allow for official profile creation for friendships